cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 Adjust what you did.

 * If you came here after going through the rest of the hands-on exercise, you know how to launch a running chain with Ignite, which has a faucet to start with.
-* If you arrived here and are only focussed on learning CosmJS, it is possible to abstract away niceties of both the running chain and a faucet in a minimal package.
+* If you arrived here and are only focused on learning CosmJS, it is possible to abstract away niceties of both the running chain and a faucet in a minimal package.
 For this, you need Docker and to create an image:

    1. Get the `Dockerfile`: